 The Michigan Department of Environment, Great Lakes, and Energy (EGLE) presents this webinar series dedicated to helping Michigan's local officials and community leaders gain a better understanding of EGLE and the environmental regulations that affect their communities.
 Each month, EGLE will host a 1-hour webinar that will tackle a topic of interest to local officials and community leaders throughout the state.
 Each webinar will include a presentation by EGLE staff and time for questions from attendees.
-Information on the first two webinars in the series are listed below.
-More webinars will be added throughout the year.

 RECORDED WEBINARS FROM THIS SERIES